 - Both have same features, including Dialogue Enhancement

-Both speakers can also be combined with a Sonos Sub and two of the same Sonos speakers, such as two Play:1s, for a 5:1 surround sound setup.
+Both speakers can also be combined with a Sonos Sub and two of the same Sonos speakers, such as two Sonos One, Play:1, Play:3 or Play:5 speakers for a 5:1 surround sound setup.
 They also both offer Dialogue Enhancement, which enhances vocal clarity, and Night Mode, which tones down bass during loud action scenes, and they can both be controlled with a TV remote control rather than just the Sonos app.

-The PlayBase and PlayBar are compatible with the Sonos Trueplay feature too, which enables users to tune the speakers to the specifics of the room environment they are in.
-They will also both get voice control via an Amazon-Alexa enabled device when the feature launches on all existing Sonos speakers later in 2017.
+The Playbase and Playbar are compatible with the Sonos Trueplay feature too, which enables users to tune the speakers to the specifics of the room environment they are in.
+They also both have voice control via an Amazon-Alexa enabled device, such as an Amazon Echo, Echo Dot or the Sonos One.